MicrosoftDocs/office-developer-client-docs/docs/excel/multithreaded-recalculation-in-excel.md

 An XLL worksheet function can be registered with Excel as thread safe.
 This tells Excel that the function can be called safely and simultaneously on multiple threads, although you must make sure this is really the case.
 You can possibly destabilize Excel if a function registered as thread safe then behaves unsafely.

-## Registering XLL Functions as Thread Safe
+## Registering XLL functions as thread safe
 <a name="xl2007xllsdk_threadsafe"> </a>

 The rules that a developer must obey when writing thread-safe functions are as follows: